 Maximum users (without caching): 5

 Testing without caching is important, as it reflects situations such as where users are logged.
-The most obvious example are webshops with users accounts.
+The most obvious example is webshops with users accounts.

 In this test, Cloudron could handle a maximum of 5 users, firing 268 requests with an average response time of 1312ms.